Copticoder/CrashAgentPPO/README.md

 Specifically, on Crash Bandicoot The Huge Adventure game.
 This implementation and training was done on my personal laptop on a mid-range GPU Nvidia 1650 4GB memory 1485 MHz Base Clock.
 THIS IS ONLY FOR EDUCATIONAL PURPOSES AND IT'S A PERSONAL PROJECT.
 # Details
 This variant of PPO doesn't contain the following original implementation details:
-* no vectorized environment implementation. due to low computational resources.
+* didn't add vectorized environment implementation.
 * didn't add Learning Rate Annealing.

-However, The model archeticure is as follows (From Pytorch Statedict) the input is a stacked 4 frames of the game:
+However, The model archeticure is as follows (From Pytorch Statedict) the input are stacked 4 frames of the game in greyscale:
 ```
 #Backbone CNN
 Backbone.conv1.weight    torch.Size([32, 4, 3, 3])